 We’ll need to know whatever you can remember about it: characters, names, setting or anything else you can recall, such as the kind of book it was (picture book story, novel, informational book), whether it was a book you owned at home or obtained from a school or public library, and even what decade you read it during, if possible.
 (For example: “It was a novel about children who smuggle gold past Nazi soldiers on their sleds.
 I think I read it during elementary school in the 1970s.”)
 Email us (ccbcinfo at education.wisc.edu) or call us (608-263-3720) with as much information as you can remember.
 (By the way, the answer to the description above: Snow Treasure by Marie McSwigan.)
 With this information, we are sometimes—but not always—able to track the title down.
 (You can also check out the advice for finding old books on the Old Children's Books web site.)

 Please see the question above about checking books out.
-If you are a faculty member or TA looking to use books on a specific theme or topic for your class, we encourage you to arrange a visit to the CCBC for your class.
+Additionally, if you are a faculty member or TA looking to use books on a specific theme or topic for your class, we encourage you to arrange a visit to the CCBC for your class.
 You can meet in our conference room and we will arrange to have relevant books pulled/on display.
 We will loan out a limited number of books for same-day, short period loan, but you will have to leave a photo ID and contact information at our reference desk.
 Back to list

 We love talking to university students about the CCBC and books for children and teens!
 E-mail us (ccbcinfo at education.wisc.edu) with several possible dates/times.
 We'll want to know whether you're interested in an introdution to the CCBC and tour, or if you'd also like us to provide a presentation on books relevant to a specific content area.
 (It can be helpful for your planning and ours for you to find out if the students in your class have already visited the CCBC as part of another class or with their cohort, so they don't end up sitting through two simiilar presentations.)